sparshsah/foggy-demo/demo/ml/musings.md

 ## RL

-RL often boils down to applying Q-Learning (off-policy) or SARSA (on-policy) to optimize or evaluate an action policy by letting an agent explore in a self-supervised manner the state space of an MDP (Markov Decision Process), wherein the value function can be written as a Bellman equation.
+RL classically often boiled down to applying Q-Learning (off-policy) or SARSA (on-policy) to optimize or evaluate an action policy by letting an agent explore in a self-supervised manner the state space of an MDP (Markov Decision Process), wherein the value function can be written as a Bellman equation.

+TODO(sparshsah): There's been a lot of progress here, e.g. policy-gradient, actor-critic...

 ## Industrial Automation